marciofk/hva-asv-assignment-6/README.md

 ##### Part 3: An example of synchronous communication

-The objective here is understand how to implement a synchronous communication using message queues.
+The objective here is understand how to implement a synchronous communication using message queues and correlation IDs.

 ![](doc/diagram.png)